 • While the croutons are baking, you can make the dressing.

-• Add all of the caesar dressing ingredients into a blender until combined and creamy.
-This takes about 2 minutes to ensure the cashews are throughly blended down.
+• Add all of the ingredients to a jar and mix – either by shaking the jar or with a whisk or immersion blender until combined and creamy.
+If using cashews, blend for about 2 minutes to ensure the cashews are throughly blended down.
 Blend until smooth, stopping to scrape down the sides of the blender if necessary.
+Add more water to thin if desired, but I always start with ¼ cup water, since the runniness of your tahini can affect the entire dressing.
+Taste and adjust seasonings if desired.

 Vegan Caesar Salad: